Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract5_Redacted.md

 Code Employment and
 Community First CHOICES
 Rate
-Self-Employment Plan Applicable Revenue Codes | 100% of the applicable with applicable CPT/HCPCS | State of Tennessee
+Self-Employment Plan Applicable Revenue Codes | 100% of the applicable Per Unit with applicable CPT/HCPCS | State of Tennessee
 Code Employment and
 Community First CHOICES